 Distribution and Biology: Plethodon neomexicanus is endemic to north-central New Mexico where it is found only in the Jemez Mountains in Sandoval, Rio Arriba, and Los Alamos counties.
 It occurs from 7,200-11,256 ft elevation in mixed conifer habitat with abundant rotted logs and surface rocks.
 This habitat is dominated by Douglas fir, blue spruce, Engelmann spruce, ponderosa pine, and white fir with occasional aspen, Rocky Mountain maple, New Mexico locust, oceanspray, and various shrubby oaks (Degenhardt et al. 1996; Hathcock 2008; Whitford 1976; Williams 1973).
 Plethodon neomexicanus is rarely observed on the surface or encountered under surface litter or aspen logs.
 It is most often encountered under and inside well-rotted Douglas-fir logs or under rocks.
+Researchers from the University of Rhode Island, USFWS, USFS, the US National Park Service, and the Department tested a system for monitoring the species without disturbing rotted logs or other critical elements of the salamander's habitat via artificial cover objects but as of this Review the project was unsuccessful, likely due to the species being at such low densities as to not encounter the artificial cover objects.
+The increased attention in recent years has led to improved detection but fewer than 50 individuals have been observed in a single year in spite of intensive surveys by experts (NMDGF Files).

 Current Status: Plethodon neomexicanus is listed as endangered by the USFWS, with critical habitat (USFWS 2013 a & b).
-The New Mexico Endemic Salamander Team has completed the Jemez Mountains Salamander Management Plan.
+A New Mexico Endemic Salamander Team was created to advise land managers how to conserve the species and to complete the Jemez Mountains Salamander Management Plan.
 This plan was approved and signed by NMDGF, USFWS, and USFS during January 2000, and was designed to provide guidance for management of the Jemez Mountains salamander on USFS lands.
+Since the last Review the New Mexico Endemic Salamander Team was re-started to provide advice and collaboration toward the conservation of this species and the state-threatened Sacramento Mountains Salamander (see below).
+The USFWS has begun the process of developing a recovery plan for the species.